 Lucas Couch, DO, explains how often we should drink water and what types of water we should drink this summer to stay cool and hydrated.

 June 20, 2022: “NYITCOM’s Meurer receives CAP Distinguished Medical Student Award” Healthcare Journal of Arkansas

-Third-year medical student Logan Meurer has received the honor of a Distinguished Medical Student Award from the College of American Pathologists (CAP).
-Meurer attends New York Institute of Technology College of Osteopathic Medicine at Arkansas State University.
-He currently participates in NYITCOM’s Academic Scholars program.
+Logan Meurer, OMS III, has received the honor of a Distinguished Medical Student Award from the College of American Pathologists (CAP).
+Student Doctor Meurer attends New York Institute of Technology College of Osteopathic Medicine at Arkansas State University.
 Meurer plans to pursue a career in pathology after completing medical school.